Evm7/ChatBox/README.md

 Most important aspect is that it let users to enter an specific group (or room) and messages are only transmitted to this particular room.

-We have base our proect in the Udemy Course Doccumentation: "The Complete Node js"
+We have base our project in the Udemy Course Doccumentation: "The Complete Node js"

 Usage
 -----